khilang/khi/design.md

 must be encoded in a way that is excessively verbose.
 For example, in XML, a list is encoded like `<list><li>1</li><li>2</li><li>3</li></list>`, while in JSON, this list is encoded as `[1, 2, 3]`.
-Clearly, XML is usable as a serialization format, but as a source format for expressing lists, it is unpleasant.
+Clearly, XML is usable as a serialization format, but as a source format for expressing lists, it is unbearable.

 ## Goals